Physical fitness: Menopause and physical fitness

-The Melbourne Women's Midlife Health Project followed 438 women over an eight-year period providing evidence showing that even though physical activity was not associated with VMS in this cohort at the beginning, Women who reported they were physically active every day at the beginning were 49% less likely to have reported bothersome hot flushes.
+The Melbourne Women's Midlife Health Project followed 438 women over an eight-year period providing evidence showing that even though physical activity was not associated with vasomotor symptoms (more commonly known as hot flashes) in this cohort at the beginning, women who reported they were physically active every day at the beginning were 49% less likely to have reported bothersome hot flushes.
 This is in contrast to women whose level of activity decreased and were more likely to experience bothersome hot flushes.

 Mental health

 Studies have shown that physical activity can improve mental health and well-being.
-This improvement is due to an increase in blood flow to the brain, allowing for the release of hormones as well as a decrease stress hormones in the body (e.g., cortisol, adrenaline) while also stimulating the human body's mood boosters and natural painkillers.
+This improvement is due to an increase in blood flow to the brain, allowing for the release of hormones as well as a decrease of stress hormone levels in the body (e.g., cortisol, adrenaline) while also stimulating the human body's mood boosters and natural painkillers.
 Not only does exercise release these feel-good hormones, it can also help relieve stress and help build confidence.
 The same way exercising can help humans to have a healthier life, it also can improve sleep quality.
 Based on studies, even 10 minutes of exercise per day can help insomnia.
 These trends improve as physical activity is performed on a consistent basis, which makes exercise effective in relieving symptoms of depression and anxiety, positively impacting mental health and bringing about several other benefits.
 For example: